Best Shares to Buy in 2021

 In each of these situations, there are certain companies that are set to benefit.
-While no one can ever predict with 100% certainty which stocks will do the best and which ones will not, understanding the big picture themes can help to give investors an edge.
+While no one can ever predict with 100% certainty which shares will do the best and which ones will not, understanding the big picture theme can help to provide an edge.

-Did you know that you can stay up to date with all the latest market trends through the Admiral Markets Spotlight webinar series?
-Three times a week, three professional traders talk through the markets, providing you with the latest insights and strategies to use.
+Stay up to date with all the latest market trends through the FREE Admiral Markets Spotlight webinar series where three times a week, three professional traders talk through the markets, providing you with the latest insights and strategies to use.

 Buying shares online is actually quite a simple process as our step-by-step walkthrough in a later section will show.
 However, identifying what shares to buy does require some skill, research and preparation.
 Even then, there is still no guarantee of success which is why risk management is important.